al3xrods/al3xrods/README.md

 ---

 ## 🎯 Current Focus
-* **Deep Learning Theory & Architectures**: Expanding expertise in convolutional neural networks, transfer learning, and image preprocessing.
+* **Deep Learning Theory & Architectures**: Expanding expertise in ML/DL frameworks like scikit-learn, Tensorflow & Pytorch.
-* **Advanced NLP**: Exploring transformer models and text embedding techniques.
+*
 ---

 <div align="center">
   <sub>Let's connect!
 Feel free to reach out on <a href="https://www.linkedin.com/in/alexander-rodriguez-/">LinkedIn</a> or check my work on <a href="https://www.kaggle.com/al3xrods">Kaggle</a>.</sub>
 </div>
-"""